SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 at the same time.
 - [ ] Incremental crawling by checking the newly updated dates and new data.
 - [x] Create a directory if not present, when reading file path from the command line.
+- [ ] Update readme with detailed explanation of the code.